This chapter contains statistics on:

 The main findings are:

-- The Coniferous Standing Sales Price Index for Great Britain was 14.8% lower in real terms in the year to March 2020, compared with the previous year.
+- The Coniferous Standing Sales Price Index for Great Britain was 1.0% higher in real terms in the year to March 2021, compared with the previous year.

-- The Softwood Sawlog Price Index for Great Britain was 18.6% lower in real terms in the 6 months to March 2020, compared with the corresponding period of the previous year.
+- The Softwood Sawlog Price Index for Great Britain was 15.4% higher in real terms in the 6 months to March 2021, compared with the corresponding period of the previous year.

-- Net expenditure on public forests by Forestry England and by Forestry and Land Scotland totalled £26.2 million in 2019-20.
-A further £89.9 million was spent by the Forestry Commission and Scottish Forestry on other activities.
+- Net expenditure on public forests by Forestry England/ Natural Resources Wales/ Forestry and Land Scotland in 2020-21 totalled £14.0 million in 2020-21.
+A further £72.9 million was spent by the Forestry Commission, Welsh Government/ Natural Resources Wales and Scottish Forestry on other forestry activities.

-- A total of £80.6 million was paid in grants by the Forestry Commission, Scottish Forestry and the Welsh Government in 2019-20.
+- A total of £64.4 million was paid in grants for forestry by the Forestry Commission, Welsh Government, Scottish Forestry and Northern Ireland Forest Service in 2020-21.